lipro/lpn-doc-sphinx-primer/source/glossary/glossterms.rst

       `PGF/TikZ`_ is a pair of languages for producing vector graphics (for
-      example: technical illustrations and drawings) from a geometric/algebraic description, with standard features including the drawing of points, lines, arrows, paths, circles, ellipses and polygons.
-PGF, the *Portable Graphic Format*, is a lower-level language, while TikZ, which is written in |TeX|, is a set of higher-level macros that use PGF.
+      example: technical illustrations and drawings) from a geometric/algebraic description, with standard features including the drawing of points, lines, arrows, paths, circles, ellipses and polygons. :abbr:`PGF (Portable Graphic Format)`, is a lower-level language, while TikZ, which is written in |TeX|, is a set of higher-level macros that use PGF.

          - :wikien:`PGF/TikZ`